Can my child have the Hib/MenC jab with the MMR and pneumococcal jabs?

 It seems to be very long-lasting.
 After 2 doses of MMR vaccine, virtually everyone (more than 99%) will be protected against measles and rubella.

 Protection against mumps after 2 doses of MMR is a little lower and appears to gradually decline over several years.

 But mumps in vaccinated people is much less likely to lead to complications such as meningitis or painful swelling of the testes (orchitis), and vaccinated people are less likely to require admission to hospital.

 I have heard that mumps is going around.
 I thought MMR prevented mumps, so why is this happening?

 You need 2 doses of the mumps vaccine to be best protected.
 The mumps vaccine is only available on the NHS as a component of the MMR vaccine.

-MMR was introduced in 1988, with a second dose introduced in 1996, so many young adults may have had only single vaccines of measles and rubella, or combined measles-rubella vaccines.
+MMR was introduced in 1988, with a 2nd dose introduced in 1996, so many young adults may have had only single measles and rubella vaccines, or a single dose of a combined measles-rubella vaccine.

 This led to a large epidemic of mumps among this age group in 2004-05.
 Since then, we have continued to see smaller outbreaks of mumps in universities and colleges every 3 to 4 years.

-During these outbreaks, the highest risk is to completely unvaccinated students, but milder cases have also occurred in students who have had 1 or 2 doses of MMR.
+During these outbreaks, the highest risk is to completely unvaccinated students, but milder cases have also happened in students who have had 1 or 2 doses of MMR.

 So it's likely that some vaccinated students can catch mumps and pass the infection on to their close contacts without even knowing it.